Example: [Brunvand, 1999]

 When the car was on the shoulder, the holdup man ordered the pair out of the car with a gesture of the pistol.

 The gesture pointed the gun away from the front-seat occupants, and the first hitchhiker promptly dived into the back seat and knocked the young thief cold with a solid right to the jaw.
-The older man pocketed the pistol and relieved the would-be robber of his wallet.
+The older man pocketed the pistol and relieved the

 "Forty dollars," he reported to the salesman, "20 for you and 20 for me."